Table Of Contents

 If done (IFD)

-An IFS order works sort of the same.
+An IFD order works sort of the same.
 The main order goes in first, and only if it’s executed does the secondary instruction kick in.
 It’s another way to automate your follow-ups without leaving positions unprotected.

 These are less common in retail trading but can be useful for specific strategies, especially when precision or discretion is key.